LongerVisionRobot/pixl/README.md

 This board has been designed to drive 6 motors, **we don't provide the proper functioning of the communication protocol with more than 6 devices**.

 ## Contributing
+The board is made with [circuitmaker](http://www.circuitmaker.com), a EDA software tool from Altium available as freeware for any kind of projects.

+To modify the board or export the last production files, [follow this link](http://workspace.circuitmaker.com/Projects/78A4FE38-92CD-4DAB-9B5A-15E9EAD0FAC1).
+An account on CircuitMaker is needed to download documents.

 You can share your experience, new design, ideas or questions on the [Poppy project forum](https://forum.poppy-project.org/).

 ## Licence